Fivell/Utfy/README.md

 ### About

-Utfy is library to web grabbing different content and encode it to utf-8.
+Utfy is library for grabbing web content and encode it to utf-8.

 ### Requirements